Forever in Your Heart

 Forever in Your Heart is the fifth studio album by Canadian noise pop duo Black Dresses.
 Released on February 14, 2021 by Blacksquares Records, it was their first album since the band broke up in May 2020 just weeks after the release of their previous album Peaceful as Hell in April 2020.
 The duo cited harassment directed towards band member Devi McCallion by fans as the reason for the disbandment.
 The album was announced via a tweet in which the duo clarified that they were still disbanded, saying "We’re no longer a band unfortunately.
 Regardless, we’ve decided to keep putting out music."
 The album consists of songs recorded in 2020, but it was not revealed whether it was recorded before or after the breakup of the band.

 Style and themes

 Musically, the album contains elements of industrial metal, digital hardcore, EDM, glitch, and pop music.
 These elements include screamed vocals, distortion, industrial percussion, and metal guitars.
-Lyrically, the album explores themes of alienation, isolation, apathy, dissociation, anxiety, patriarchy, and the pressures of conformity that the duo have felt as a result of being trans women, as well as tranquility and beauty.
+Lyrically, the album explores themes of alienation, isolation, apathy, dissociation, anxiety, the political climate, and the pressures of conformity that the duo have felt as a result of being trans women, as well as tranquility and beauty.